mamerida/my_proyect/README.md

 This proyect consist in a bot capable of playing Quoridor.

-Quoridor is a board game where your goal is to get as many points as possible by moving your pawns and making it difficult for the enemy to advance by placing walls
+Quoridor is a board game where your goal is to get as many points as possible by moving your pawns and making it difficult for the enemy to advance by placing walls.
+There are 3 pawns and 10 walls per person
 ####  Whoever has the highest score in 200 turns wins.

+To play need go to https://ks75kyhz75.execute-api.us-east-1.amazonaws.com/ and create a user.

+Once inside , go to Challenge , turn on the bot , select your oponent and #### enjoy!

 ## Tecnologies ⚙️
 To Continuous Integration I used CircleCi